Partnerships & NASENCo

 The NASENCo Quality Standard

 These NASENCo providers have together developed a Quality Standards Framework; a self-evaluation assessment framework to be completed and submitted every three years by current providers and during the first year for a new provider.
 All assessment for the Quality Standard is undertaken by current providers, who have themselves been successfully assessed, on a rota basis.

 The Provider Group welcomes new NASENCo providers to join the Provider Group and to submit an application for the Quality Standard.
 For more information please contact:

 Register of Quality Providers: NASENCo training

-The following list comprises providers who are on the Register of Quality Providers, having successfully met the requirements of the Quality Standard.
+The following list comprises of providers who are on the Register of Quality Providers, having successfully met the requirements of the Quality Standard.